- ½ sheet ready rolled sweet short pastry, thawed

 Cinnamon Sugar Glaze:

 - Preheat oven to 200°C (fan bake).
 Grease the sides and line the base of a 23cm loose bottom cake tin with baking paper.

 - Cut thin strips from the pastry sheet for the crosses.
 Set aside.

-- Sift self-raising flour, cinnamon and mixed spice into a mixing bowl.
+- Sift self-raising flour, Gregg's Ground Cinnamon and Gregg's Ground Mixed Spice into a mixing bowl.
 Stir in raisins.
 Make a well in the centre and pour in cream and lemonade and mix to form a soft dough.

 - Turn onto a floured work surface and gently knead the dough into a smooth ball.
 Roll or pat the dough out to a thickness of 3cm.
 Cut into 12 rounds using a 6cm diameter cookie cutter, dipping it in flour to avoid the dough sticking to the cutter.
 Place 9 scones in a circle and then fill in the centre with the remaining 3 scones.

 - Place a pastry cross on each scone, cutting the pastry to fit.
 Brush the tops with cinnamon sugar glaze.
 Bake for 25-30 minutes, until golden and cooked.
 (Check the centre scones with a skewer ensuring it comes out clean).
 Leave in the tin for 5 minutes before transferring to a cooling rack.
 Serve warm with butter.

 - Cinnamon Sugar Glaze: Whisk Gregg's Ground Cinnamon, brown sugar and milk together.